 If you’re wondering what a blue card is and how to apply, or you’re unsure of what qualifications you may need for a career or specific role you’re interested in, please contact us for advice or submit a course enquiry.

 If you love working with kids and want to make a real difference in their lives, then studying childcare could be the right choice for you.
 Studying a childcare qualification can provide you with an advanced understanding of planning, implementing, and managing programs in Early Childhood services.

 With one of our courses, you will develop a working knowledge of current regulations and laws within Australian childcare services, and learn about different methods and approaches in teaching.
 Then, you will learn how to adapt them to meet the needs of individual children’s needs and learning styles, applying your theoretical knowledge in particle situations.
 And with EIM’s tips on how to manage your studies and support for each student who learns with us, studying will be a breeze.

 So, if you’re passionate about working with children and making a positive impact in their lives, studying childcare will help give you invaluable skills and knowledge to apply yourself, helping you begin your career.

 Take a look through available childcare courses for domestic and international students, and submit a course enquiry to begin your application.
 Or, if you’re unsure of which course is relevant to your aspirations and career goals, feel free to contact our friendly team for guidance.

-To work or volunteer in regulated child-related employment or operate a regulated child-related business in Queensland, you may need a blue card or exemption card.
+To work or volunteer in regulated child-related employment or operate a regulated child-related business in Queensland, you will need a blue card or exemption card.

-A blue card is a process that is undertaken for anyone who wishes to work with children.
+A blue card is a process that is undertaken by anyone who wishes to work with children.
 It is similar to a police check but has additional screening standards to ensure child safety.

-Thus, blue card is required for our students who enrol in Early Childhood Education and Care as vocational placement is included as a component of the qualification.
-International students will need to go the childcare centre to complete their vocational placement.
+Thus, a blue card is required for our students who enrol in Early Childhood Education and Care courses, as vocational placement is included as a component of the qualification.

 Check your eligibility